Email Headers and Message Format

 ### Original Headers Missing

-1. Open the delivered test email in the receiving inbox.
+1. Open the delivered test email in the inbox that received it.

 2. In Gmail, open the three-dot menu and choose `Show original`.

-3. In Outlook or Apple Mail, look for message source, view source, or internet headers.
+3. In Outlook or Apple Mail, look for the message source, view source, or internet headers option.

-4. Copy the header block that includes From, Return-Path, Received, Authentication-Results, and DKIM-Signature if present.
+4. Copy the header block.
+Make sure it includes From, Return-Path, Received, Authentication-Results, and DKIM-Signature if those headers are present.

-5. Paste the headers into the analyzer again.
+5. Paste the copied headers into the analyzer again.

-6. Remove private body content if you do not need it checked.
+6. Remove private body content before analysis if you do not need the analyzer to check the body.

 ### From Domain Not Found

-1. Make sure the pasted content includes a line that starts with `From:`.
+1. Check the pasted headers for a line that starts with `From:`.

-2. Send a fresh test email if the original message source is incomplete.
+2. Send a new test email if the original message source does not include the full headers.

-3. Check that the From address is a normal email address such as `name@example.com`.
+3. Check that the From address uses a normal email address format, such as `name@example.com`.

-5. Send another test and analyze the new headers.
+5. Send another test email and analyze the new headers.

 ### Authentication-Results Missing

-A header analyzer cannot find the receiver's SPF, DKIM, and DMARC verdicts.
+An email header analyzer cannot find the receiving inbox's SPF, DKIM, and DMARC verdicts.

-1. Copy headers from the inbox that received the email, not from the draft or sending preview.
+1. Copy headers from the inbox that received the email.
+Do not copy headers from the draft or sending preview.

 2. Look for a header named `Authentication-Results`.